1 April 2022

 Running the business: As a matter of course those we engage with to help us run the business may have access to your personal information, such as an accountant and auditors, for the purposes of processing and/or auditing financial/company records.
 This may mean that they may have access to invoices, credit notes and other financial records containing your name, address and, if a credit note, your bank details.

 Third party communication platforms/providers ie website, telephone, email, social media channels: If you are making an enquiry through our website or any other third party communication platform or provider to communicate with us, your enquiry may be directed via and through third party systems to reach us.
 If you or we are sending messages through or via any of these channels, we cannot be responsible for the security of these third party providers.
 These third party providers/companies “may” therefore have access to your data as it works through their systems.
 Providers of such services are responsible for ensuring the security of their services, the data that passes through them and adhering to relevant data protection regulation.
-Helen Collins Limited (or employees of) cannot be held responsible or liable for any shortcomings of these third party providers, particularly in light of fulfilling their obligations under data protection and GDPR regulations.
+Helen Collins (or any of our former entities) cannot be held responsible or liable for any shortcomings of these third party providers, particularly in light of fulfilling their obligations under data protection and GDPR regulations.